rlogiacco/AnalogButtons/README.md

 ## 1. Buttons definition

 Each button is defined in isolation in terms of:

-* an associated `value` (an unsigned 10-bit integer in the [0-1023] range)
+* an associated `value` (an unsigned integer within the board ADC range)
 * a `click function` executed upon button click
 * a `hold function` executed once the button is identified as *being held* (defaults to click function)
 * a `hold duration` determining the number of milliseconds the button must remain pressed before being identified as held down (defaults to 1 second)
 * a `hold interval` determining the number of milliseconds between each activation of the *hold function* while the button is kept pressed (defaults to 250 milliseconds)

-In its simplest form, a button definition resemble something like the following which defines a button with only a click function.
+In its simplest form, a button definition resembles something like the following which defines a button with only a click function.

 ```
 void aButtonClick() {